Mobile-Telematics/TelematicsApp-iOS/README.md

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f09.png)

 Step 10: Switch to "Enable" and click "Save" button.
-It's very good!
 Now your users can login to the app.

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f10.png)

-Step 11: Left a little.
-We need to activate Firebase© Realtime Database.
+Step 11: We need to activate Firebase© Realtime Database.
 This will allow you to store the data of all your users in this simple web interface.
-Go to the Realtime Database section on the left side of the menu and click the "Create Database" button.
+Go to the Realtime Database section on the left side of the menu and click on the "Create Database" button.

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f11.png)

-Step 12: Choose any Realtime Database location value in this step.
+Step 12: Choose any Realtime Database location value.

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f12.png)

-Step 13: Select "Start a locked mode" in this step and click the "Enable" button.
-It's all!
+Step 13: Select "Start a locked mode" and click the "Enable" button.

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f13.png)

-Step 14: Open our TelematicsApp in xCode, make sure to transfer the `GoogleService-Info.plist` file to the project (See Step 5 above) and Enjoy.
+Step 14: Open our TelematicsApp in xCode, make sure to transfer the `GoogleService-Info.plist` file to your project (See Step 5 above) and Enjoy!

 Build & Run!